| |

 tapped on the shoulders by the flat of a sword, wielded by a knight

-or king who formally declares the man a knight in the eyes of God.
+or king who formally declares the person a knight in the eyes of

-a simple rite, often performed on the battlefield.
+a simple act, often performed on the battlefield.
 A knight, sufficiently

 impressed by a warrior's loyalty and skill in combat, would strike